-School divisions and the Conseil des écoles fransaskoises, independent and First Nation schools offering the option of Special Project 10, 20 and 30 credits, shall develop a policy for the administration of special projects that is consistent with the procedures outlined by the Ministry of Education and submit the policy to the Office of the Registrar.
+• Education Organizations offering the option of Special Project 10, 20 and 30 credits, shall develop a policy for the administration of special projects that is consistent with the procedures outlined by the Ministry of Education and submit the policy to the Office of the Registrar.

-- To earn a special project credit, the student must be enrolled in the school division or the Conseil des écoles fransaskoises, independent high school or First Nations school. - Special projects credits must be completed in grades 10 to 12. - To enrol in a special project credit, the student is required to submit a personalized learning plan to the school administration, using the Special Project Proposal Template. - The Special Project Proposal Template must be completed and approved by the principal and school division or the Conseil des écoles fransaskoises superintendent (or designate) prior to student beginning the project. - Special projects must be personalized by a single student. - Special projects are to be undertaken and completed outside of the regular school program. - Special projects credits are not courses taught by a teacher; however, each special project credit requires supervision of a teacher.
-A project may be undertaken with assistance of a community mentor who has expertise in the project area. - Each special project credit requires a minimum of 100 credit hours of work. - Since August 2019, special project credits will receive a Standing Granted (SG) as a final mark record.
+- Special project credit recognition will only be provided for students that are currently enrolled in a Saskatchewan secondary school (i.e., a student who attends a post-secondary school cannot request recognition for secondary level credits to be added to their secondary level transcripts). - Special project credits must be completed in grades 10 to 12. - To enrol in a special project credit, the student is required to submit a personalized learning plan to the school administration, using the Special Project Proposal Template. - The Special Project Proposal Template must be completed and approved by the principal and superintendent (or designate) of the Education Organization prior to the student beginning the project. - Special projects must be personalized by a single student. - Special projects are to be undertaken and completed outside of the regular school program. - Special projects credits are not courses taught by a teacher; however, each special project credit requires supervision of a teacher.
+A project may be undertaken with the assistance of a community mentor who has expertise in the project area. - Each special project credit requires a minimum of 100 credit hours of work. - Since August 2019, special project credits will receive a Standing Granted (SG) as a final mark record.
 A final per cent (%) mark is no longer required.
-All special project credits are to be submitted to the Ministry of Education at credit.transfer@gov.sk.ca using Addition, accompanied by a copy of the student's completed Special Project Proposal. - Schools shall establish procedures to communicate to parents/guardians and students the availability, administrative procedures or policies and requirements for credit attainment for special projects. - The school division and the Conseil des écoles fransaskoises shall retain a copy of each Special Project Proposal and supporting documentation on file for a minimum of five years.
+All special project credits are to be submitted to the Ministry of Education using Form 8.1 Secondary Level Non-Academic Course New Mark Addition, accompanied by a copy of the student's completed Special Project Proposal.
+Submit the form via HEAT. - Schools shall establish procedures to communicate to parents/guardians and students the availability, administrative procedures or policies and requirements for credit attainment for special projects. - The Education Organization shall retain a copy of each Special Project Proposal and supporting documentation on file for a minimum of five years.
 All proposals are subject to ministry auditing.

-In addition, the Ministry of Education recommends that all administrative procedures for special project Credits address the following:
+In addition, the Ministry of Education recommends that all administrative procedures for special project credits address the following:

 - As special project credits are not covered by the Memorandum of Understanding with the Worker's Compensation Board, schools offering special project credits should address legal liability and insurance implications regarding students engaged in activities outside of the school. - Special projects require monitoring of the project to ensure the student is being provided with a safe, meaningful, and appropriate learning experience and to ensure the mentor is meeting their responsibilities.
-It is recommended the school supervisor make contact with the project mentor and student at least three times during the duration of the project. - Mentors for special projects should be provided with an information package containing materials such as the expectations of mentor/supervisor, project proposal, student log sheet, timelines/calendar and any other relevant information.
+It is recommended the school supervisor contact the project mentor and student at least three times during the duration of the project. - Mentors for special projects should be provided with an information package containing materials such as the expectations of mentor/supervisor, project proposal, student log sheet, timelines/calendar and any other relevant information.